o0101/gitblog/README.md

 # gitblog

+Put your blog posts / notes / ideas / random thoughts

+in a git commit message.

-Easy-to-reach-for notes and personal blog from the command line, in a git repo
+**gitblog** is an easy-to-reach-for notes and personal blog from the command line, in a git repo -- your very own git repo.

 ## Install